To be eligible to receive services students must:

 Although A-State does not offer a specialized curriculum for persons with disabilities or assume the role of a rehabilitation center, A-State offers a variety of support services so that students with disabilities are admitted and integrated as completely as possible into the university.

 Responsibility is shared with the student for modifying campus facilities and programs to meet individual needs.
 For example, some students may need interpreters, whereas other students may hear or read lips well enough to use classroom note-takers.
 In some cases, students may require both services.

-Students registered with DS have access to resources that will enable them to manage daily activities in the university setting.
+Students registered with A&AS have access to resources that will enable them to manage daily activities in the university setting.
 A-State offers physical and technological access as well as auxiliary aids, accessible facilities, and reasonable accommodations for the classroom.
-Physical and programmatic access are also provided.
+Physical and programmatic access is also provided.